 - Declaration of registration of an association or group of persons

-Information and documents required to register a business
+What information and documents are required to register a business?

 Unsurprisingly, a variety of basic information and documents are required in order to register a business.
 The information required may differ somewhat depending on the type of business being registered, but is generally pretty similar: